usnistgov/FederalProfile-8259A/_8259-Control/security.md

 **Manufacturer:**

 - Provide appropriate means (tools, assistance, instructions, etc.) for the IoT device to be monitored and/or to report actions to a monitoring service.
 This could be included in their logging and auditing procedures.
-- Establish a process to take feedback from IOT device customers about whether IoT device logging is sufficient for customers to follow security control compliance procedures required by external service providers.
+- Establish a process to take feedback from IoT device customers about whether IoT device logging is sufficient for customers to follow security control compliance procedures required by external service providers.
 - Describe how the IoT device meets legal requirements, for the activities of the organizations to whom they outsource activities to support the IoT devices and their IoT device customers through contractual requirements, remote monitoring, and other means.
 - Provide auditing and monitoring requirements to the IoT device manufacturer's external service providers that outline and/or describe their responsibilities, the oversight that will be performed, and other relevant information.